Mick Taylor: 1988–present

+Guns N' Roses guitarist Slash states that Taylor had the biggest influence on him.

 Equipment

 Throughout his career, Taylor has used various guitars, but is mostly associated with the Gibson Les Paul.
 His first Les Paul was bought when he was still playing with The Gods (from Selmer's, London in '65).
 He acquired his second Les Paul in 1967, not long after joining The Bluesbreakers: Taylor came to Olympic Studios to buy a Les Paul that Keith Richards wanted to sell.
 On the '72/'73 tours Taylor used a couple of Sunburst Les Paul guitars without a Bigsby.
 Other guitars include a Gibson ES-355 for the recording of Sticky Fingers and Exile on Main St., a Gibson SG on the 1969, 1970 and 1971 tours. and occasionally a Fender Stratocaster and a Fender Telecaster..
 For the instructional DVD, Mick Taylor: Rock Blues and Slide Guitar, he uses a Stratocaster.
 He started using the Vigier Excalibur in 1997.

 Though Taylor is primarily known as an electric guitarist he has also contributed acoustic guitar, bass guitar, backing vocals, keyboards and synthesizers to solo and guest recordings.